 Fabric is created from fibres, which are thin and thread-like materials.
 Based on their source of origin, fibres can be classified into two main categories: natural fibres and synthetic fibres.

-Natural Fibers: These fibres are obtained directly from nature, either from plants or animals.
+Natural fibres: These fibres are obtained directly from nature, either from plants or animals.
 Some examples of natural fibres include cotton, which comes from cotton plants; wool, obtained from sheep; and silk, derived from silkworms.
 These fibres have been used for a very long time to make various items, especially clothing.

-Synthetic Fibers: Unlike natural fibres, synthetic fibres are man-made.
+Synthetic fibres: Unlike natural fibres, synthetic fibres are man-made.
 They are created through several processes using raw materials derived from petroleum, known as petrochemicals.
 Examples of synthetic fibres include nylon and polyester.
 These fibres were developed to have specific properties and characteristics, such as strength, elasticity, and resistance to water.

 Both synthetic fibres and plastics have a similar structure.
 They consist of a chain of small chemical units called monomers, which are linked together to form a large molecule called a polymer.